Heavy snow and strong winds battered the city as New Yorkers deal with the second nor'easter in a week.

 The morning commute was mostly unaffected as much of the city saw a mix of rain and sleet.
 However, delays were seen across roads and public transit in the evening.

-The most significant transit issue was felt on Metro-North, where service has been suspended for hours on the Harlem, Hudson and New Haven lines due to fallen trees on the tracks.
+The most significant transit issue was felt on Metro-North, where service remained suspended as of 12:45 a.m.
+Thursday on the Harlem, Hudson and New Haven lines due to fallen trees on the tracks.

 For the latest conditions, visit mta.info.